pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0117.md

-To celebrate the release of Swift macros we releasing updates to 4 of our popular libraries to greatly simplify and enhance their abilities: [CasePaths][case-paths-gh], [SwiftUINavigation][sui-nav-gh], [ComposableArchitecture][tca-gh], and [XCTestDynamicOverlay][xctdo-gh].
+To celebrate the release of Swift macros we are releasing updates to 4 of our popular libraries to greatly simplify and enhance their abilities: [CasePaths][case-paths-gh], [SwiftUINavigation][sui-nav-gh], [ComposableArchitecture][tca-gh], and [XCTestDynamicOverlay][xctdo-gh].
 Each day this week we will detail how macros have allowed us to